How to Identify and Treat Hydrogen Sulfide Rotten Egg Sulfur Smell

-Unpleasant Odor in Your Water?
+Unpleasant Sulfur Rotten Egg Odor in Water

 Water which smells musty or like rotten eggs is off-putting and often embarrassing for homeowners.
-Here you’ll find a quick guide on causes so you can confidently identify your smelly water problem.
+Here you’ll find a guide on causes so you can confidently identify your smelly water problem.

-Determining if your water has a sulfur problem is almost always made through observation (smell and sight) since available testing must be done on site with sophisticated equipment.
+Determining if your water has a sulfur problem is almost always made through observation since available testing must be done on site with sophisticated equipment.
 Often, we’ll ask customers to find a spigot as close as possible to the water source, draw some water into a clear glass and look for two indicators.
 Does the water have the smell?
 Does the water appear opaque then clear up with time as if there were tiny bubble in it?
 The fact you smell the rotten egg odor is as good as any test to tell us it is present, and treatment is necessary.
 Most common comparisons for smell are propane gas, rotten eggs, or geothermal vents like geysers.

 The Root Cause: Hydrogen Sulfide Gas Production